 Your credit score comes from your repayment history.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was developed as a way to take into account only that which was relevant to a borrower's willingness to repay the lender.
+These scores were invented specifically for this reason.
+Credit scoring was envisioned as a way to take into account only that which was relevant to a borrower's likelihood to pay back a loan.

-Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score is based on both the good and the bad in your credit history.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score results from positive and negative information in your credit report.
+Late payments count against you, but a record of paying on time will raise it.

 For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
 This payment history ensures that there is sufficient information in your credit to generate a score.
 Some people don't have a long enough credit history to get a credit score.
 They may need to spend a little time building a credit history before they apply for a loan.

 At America's Home Loans, we answer questions about Credit reports every day.
 Give us a call: 701.222.0100.